 Access to culture of the host country /language courses

-Icelandic is the official language spoken in Iceland and is used almost exclusively in all areas of daily life in Iceland.
+Icelandic is the official language spoken in Iceland and is used exclusively in all areas of daily life in Iceland.
 The majority of Icelanders do however speak more than one language.
 The number of schools offering Icelandic lessons has been steadily growing making it quite easy for those interested to start their study.

 Icelanders are of course very proud of their culture and all over the country you can enjoy a diverse set of cultural activities to your liking.
 If you are curious about the national heritage, popular Icelandic music bands, the fine arts, the sinfonia or something just completely out of the ordinary, it’s on offer and you can find it.